beginning of content

 How often should I exercise while pregnant?

-If you are pregnant, you can try to be active each day of the week.
+While you are pregnant, you can try to be active each day of the week.
+Aim to include strengthening exercises twice a week.

 What is the difference between low and high intensity exercise?